 These internships should be used as a recruitment tool and have a direct benefit to a student.
 Awarded internships provide students with an opportunity to see how research programs and farms are managed, observe from a faculty member’s and a superintendent’s point of view the responsibilities associated with overseeing a research program and a farm and experience the diversity of activities that occur in both settings.

-Five internships will be awarded for year 2020, each with $5000 for student labor (approximately 15 weeks – June 1 through August 31, limited to undergraduate students currently enrolled in a post-secondary educational program and interested in learning more about agricultural research) and $500 for supplies to be spent at the station on the student’s project.
-Last year, projects were awarded at Arlington, Hancock, Marshfield (x2), and Spooner.
+Five internships will be awarded for summer of 2022, each with $5500 for student labor (approximately 15 weeks – June 1 through August 31, limited to undergraduate students currently enrolled in a post-secondary educational program and interested in learning more about agricultural research) and $500 for supplies to be spent at the station on the student’s project.
+Last year, projects were awarded at Arlington (x2), Hancock (x2), and West Madison Agricultural Research Stations.

 Funding is intended to support an undergraduate student full-time for the summer with about half of the time spent on an individual research project in conjunction with a CALS faculty member and about half-time spent on a variety of station activities under the direction of the superintendent.
 Some stations may be able to provide housing options.
 Credits for internship experience may be possible by separate arrangements with the student’s on campus advisor.
-As part of the student work with the superintendents, a poster presentation, power point talk, or educational video should be assembled and become part of the station’s permanent displays.
+As part of the intern’s work with the superintendents, a poster presentation, power point talk, or educational video should be assembled and become part of the station’s permanent displays or website.

 For more information on the Agricultural Research Stations, please visit the ARS homepage.

 A Memorandum of Understanding (“MOU”) was entered into by The Board of Regents of the University of Wisconsin System on behalf of the Office of the Vice Chancellor for Research and Graduate Education and the College of Agricultural and Life Sciences (“CALS”) of the University of Wisconsin-Madison (“University”), the Wisconsin Alumni Research Foundation (“WARF”), and the Wisconsin Crop Improvement Association (“WCIA”).
-WCIA is a non-profit organization started by faculty and housed in Moore Hall on the UW-Madison Wisconsin Crop Innovation Center (WCIC) in Middleton, WI.
+The WCIA is a non-profit organization started by faculty and housed in the UW-Madison Wisconsin Crop Innovation Center (WCIC) in Middleton, WI.
 Historically, WCIA has been involved in seed certification and in helping faculty develop, release and evaluate cultivars.

 Cultivars and other plant germplasm developed with the use of these funds must be unencumbered by intellectual property rights for agreements with entities other than WARF and WCIA.
 Exceptions may be made after negotiations by WARF.
 The review committee will consider the prospects for the proposal to yield a commercial product in the near future, alternate sources of funding for the development work, potential marketability for the product and expected revenue return, previous successes and progress from prior funding from this source and the scope of the project relative to the scientists’ overall germplasm program.
-Priority will be given to proposals seeking support for specific cultivars or other plant germplasm that are close to commercialization (as opposed to general support of a breeding program).
+Priority will be given to proposals that seek support for specific products that are close to commercialization (as opposed to general support of a breeding program).
 In the Budget Narrative, please differentiate budget categories or items associated with commercialization vs. breeding program costs if your proposal seeks financial support for both aims.